MicrosoftDocs/intellicode/docs/intellicode-visual-studio-code-completions.md

 ## How to use
 ![IntelliCode Completions interpreting IntelliSense completion list selection in Visual Studio Code](media/intellisenseSelection.gif)

-Completions will appear after your cursor as you type, with a faded color.
+Completions appear after your cursor as you type, with a faded color.
 When the IntelliSense list is open, its selection is used to inform the whole-line autocompletion.

-At any time you can accept the suggestion by pressing the `TAB` key (you will need to press it twice if the IntelliSense list is visible).
-If you don't want to accept the suggestion, you can just keep on typing or press ESC.
+At any time, you can accept the suggestion by pressing the `TAB` key (you need to press it twice if the IntelliSense list is visible).
+If you don't want to accept the suggestion, you can just keep on typing, or press `ESC`.

 ### Snippet Completion